apache/beam-site/src/documentation/programming-guide.md

 #### Fixed time windows

-The simplest form of windowing is using **fixed time windows**: given a timestamped `PCollection` which might be continuously updating, each window might capture (for example) five minutes worth of elements.
+The simplest form of windowing is using **fixed time windows**: given a timestamped `PCollection` which might be continuously updating, each window might capture (for example) all elements with timestamps that fall into a five minute interval.

 A fixed time window represents a consistent duration, non overlapping time interval in the data stream.
 Consider windows with a five-minute duration: all of the elements in your unbounded `PCollection` with timestamp values from 0:00:00 up to (but not including) 0:05:00 belong to the first window, elements with timestamp values from 0:05:00 up to (but not including) 0:10:00 belong to the second window, and so on.